 Figure 4.2.0.
-Getting Started with COVID Tracker Ireland 159
+Getting Started with COVID Tracker Ireland159

 The app runs in the background and does not need to be opened for its proximity tracing function to work.
 The app additionally contains a voluntary personal symptom tracking service and information hub.
-The symptom tracking information can be voluntarily shared with the HSE for use in future research or app improvement.
-The symptom checker and information hub was included to encourage uptake and use.
+The symptom tracking information can be voluntarily shared with the HSE for use in future research or app improvement.160 The symptom checker and information hub were included to encourage uptake and use.161